Andrea Matteucci: Biography

 Matteucci was born in Turin.
 His father, a worker with a criminal record for theft and receiving stolen goods, abandoned the family the year his son was born.
-His mother, Maria Pandiscia, left Matteucci in custody of her sister Lina, in Foggia.
-At the age of 5, he moved with his mother to Aosta, in a religious institute where he lived until he was 9 years old.
+His mother, Maria Pandiscia, left Matteucci in the custody of her sister Lina, in Foggia.
+At the age of 5, he moved with his mother to Aosta, to a religious institute where he lived until he was 9 years old.
 When questioned about his mother, Matteucci said: "She was a prostitute and she let me attend meetings with her clients.
 I hate women who get paid to be with men."
-At age 14, he tried to rob the butcher's shop where he worked at, but a week later he confessed to the act.
+At age 14, he tried to rob the butcher's shop where he worked, but a week later he confessed to the act.
 From 14 to 18 he remained in the community, subsequently leaving to work as a mechanic in Quart.

 Murders

 On the evening of 30 April 1980, when he left home, Matteucci met the merchant Domenico Raso at the Roman Theatre of Aosta.
-The man, secretly a homosexual, made sexual advances and to defend himself, Matteucci killed him with a boy scout's knife.
+The man, secretly a homosexual, made sexual advances, and Matteucci killed him with a boy scout's knife.
 Raso had a family, and this led Matteucci to believe that he had done the right thing because "a man can not do certain things": his mental state was altered, believing that those who have family and engage in extramarital sexual acts do not deserve to live.

 Matteucci was not discovered by the investigators and a few months after the crime he left for military service, during which he asked to enter the Folgore in Livorno.
 He left in 1983, with the rank of major corporal.
 In the same year, he got married and settled in Villeneuve, where he found a job as a shop assistant in a grocery store.
 In 1987, he had his first child and started working as a stonemason, first under various firms and then in his own workshop in Arvier.
 Meanwhile, his relationship with his wife began to deteriorate.

 One evening in 1992, Matteucci met Turin prostitute Daniela Zago in Brissogne.
 The two had a quarrel while having sex, resulting in Matteucci shooting her in the head.
 Zago did not die immediately and asked Matteucci to take her to the hospital; he pretended to accept her plea, before taking her to an isolated location where he shot her in the head again, killing her.
 He then buried the corpse not far from the crime scene, in Arvier.
 After a month, fearing that the remains could be discovered, he dug them up and burned them at a landfill.